Key takeaways

 Overall Viability Distribution

-The average viability score across 4,094 startup ideas is 58.4 out of 100.
+The average viability score across the current benchmark set is 57.4 out of 100.
 The median is 55.
-The distribution is a right-skewed bell curve centered in the 50-59 range.
+The distribution is still centered in the 50-59 range.

-75.6% of all ideas land between 40 and 69.
-This is the "caution zone," where the idea has a kernel of something real but is missing at least one critical ingredient: a distribution plan, a clear competitor picture, or enough demand evidence.
+76.9% of all ideas land between 40 and 69.
+This is the caution zone, where the idea has a kernel of something real but is missing at least one thing that matters: a distribution plan, a clear competitor picture, or enough demand evidence from outside the founder's head.

-Only 6 ideas out of 4,094 scored above 90.
+Fewer than 0.2% of ideas score above 90.
 A score above 90 means live market data shows strong demand, a clear gap in the competitive landscape, and multiple converging signals.
-It is exceptionally rare on a first pass.
+It remains exceptionally rare.

 Verdict Breakdown: Go, Caution, No-Go